Ylva Johansson

 Ylva Julia Margareta Johansson (born 13 February 1964) is a Swedish politician who served as European Commissioner for Home Affairs and Sweden's European Commissioner in the von der Leyen Commission from 1 December 2019 to 30 November 2024.

 Johansson was previously minister for schools from 1994 to 1998, minister for health and elderly care from 2004 to 2006 and minister for employment from 2014 to 2019 in the Government of Sweden.
 She was Member of Parliament representing Stockholm Municipality, from 1988 to 1991 for the Left Party – Communists and from 2006 to 2019 for the Social Democrats.
+A teacher by profession, she holds a Master of Science degree in education from Lund University and the Stockholm Institute of Education.

 Education and early career

 Johansson studied at Lund University and the Stockholm Institute of Education between 1983–88 and 1991–92 respectively, and holds a Master of Science degree in education.
 Upon graduating, she worked as a math, physics, and chemistry teacher.

 Political career

 Early beginnings

 In the 1988 general elections Johansson was elected as a member of the Riksdag for the Left Party – Communists (VPK).
 She later left the party and joined the Social Democrats.

 From 1992 to 1994 Johansson worked as a teacher, until Prime Minister Ingvar Carlsson made her minister for schools in his government.
 In 1998, she and the then Minister for Finance Erik Åsbrink announced their wish to "publicly confirm that we are in love" and their intention to separate from their respective partners.
 Soon afterwards, Johansson left the government.
 The following years, she worked in the private sector.

 In 2004, Prime Minister Göran Persson appointed Johansson to the government in a new position, as minister for health and elderly care, succeeding Lars Engqvist.